Latest in International Share Trading

 Looking to invest in international shares?
-Canstar has rated international share trading platforms for the first time, evaluating 11 international share trading platforms from 8 providers and announcing 3 5-Star rated products.– Read more
+Canstar has rated international share trading platforms, evaluating 21 international share trading platforms from 15 providers and announcing three 5-Star rated products.– Read more

 International share trading platforms allow you to access overseas exchanges and buy and sell shares from some of the biggest companies in the world.
 According to ASIC, Australian securities only make up around 2% of the global market, so by trading international shares, you can have a much wider range of investment options.